 Are you aware that harvesting basil in the wrong way can stop the growth of your basil plant?
-So, for the continued growth of basil, you have to know the proper way of harvesting basil.
+So, for the continued growth of basil, you have to know the best way to harvest basil for regrowth.
 The wrong way of harvesting can kill your plant.

 Table of Contents